mathieubonnieu/Riff-s-Adventures/README.md

 # Riff-s-Adventures
+      description: "A roguelike game with:
+      - procedurally generated map
-      description: "A roguelike game with:\n -procedurally generated map \n-with many biomes and enemies \n- different items to boost your character",
+      - with many biomes and enemies
+      - different items to boost your character
+      - A final boss to kill to win the game"